-4.1.2 Tier 2: Investigation (if required)
+4.1.2 Tier 2: Escalation

-If you are dissatisfied with our decision and how we responded to your complaint, or if your complaint needs further consideration, we will refer it to the relevant team or manager for investigation.
-We will tell you who you can contact about the investigation.
-The investigating officer will assess the information against relevant legislation, policies, and procedures, and will gather additional information as required.
-They will refer to Council documents and records, and may meet with relevant parties to consider possible solutions, before making an evidence-based decision.
-We aim to complete investigations within 25 business days of Council receiving the complaint, and will tell you if the investigation will take longer.
-We will inform you of the outcome of your complaint in writing and will explain our reasons.
+If you are dissatisfied with our decision and how we responded to your complaint, we will ask you if you would like to escalate your complaint.
+If you would like to escalate your complaint, or if we deem that your complaint needs further consideration, we will refer it to the relevant team or manager to review.
+You will be contacted by the relevant Council Officer managing your complaint.
+The escalation officer will assess the information against relevant legislation, policies, and procedures, and will gather additional information as required.
+They will refer to Council documents and records and may meet with relevant parties to consider possible solutions, before making an evidence-based decision.

+We aim to complete investigations within 20 business days of Council receiving the complaint and will tell you if the review will take longer.
+We will inform you of the outcome of your complaint, including an explanation of the reasons for the outcome, either orally (over the phone) or in writing.